TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

     When no session exists, the authentication process is triggered by a login request.
 In the frontend, this happens when a form field called `logintype` is submitted with value `login`.
-The same happens for the BE, but with a form field called "login_status".
+The same happens for the backend, but with a form field called `login_status`.

 ..  versionchanged:: 12.0
     `JSON Web Tokens (JWT) <https://jwt.io/>`__ are used to transport user